splunk-soar-connectors/archer/README.md

 Type: **investigate**
 Read only: **True**

-You must provide both the field name/ID \(name\_field\) and the value to search for \(search\_value\) to search in records\.
+You must provide both the field name/ID \(name\_field\) and the value to search for \(search\_value\) to search in records, or a JSON string to search multiple fields\.
 If the combination of field name and search value is incorrect or the user provides neither of them, you may get an unfiltered list\.
 Parameters application, name\_field, and search\_value are case\-sensitive\.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS